DanuserLab/cmeAnalysis/README.md

 Release notes: includes improvements to graphical and console output.

-For more information, please see [Aguet et al., Dev.
-Cell 26(3), pp. 279-291, 2013.](http://www.cell.com/developmental-cell/abstract/S1534-5807(13)00382-1)
+For more information, please see [**Advances in Analysis of Low Signal-to-Noise Images Link Dynamin and AP2 to the Functions of an Endocytic Checkpoint**](https://doi.org/10.1016/j.devcel.2013.06.019), *Developmental Cell*, 2013, 26(3):279-291, written by François Aguet, Costin N. Antonescu, Marcel Mettlen, Sandra L. Schmid, [Gaudenz Danuser](https://www.danuserlab-utsw.org/).

 ----------------------
-“Disassembly asymmetry score classification” (DASC), is based on the new method developed in the article, “DASC, a sensitive classifier for measuring discrete early stages in clathrin-mediated endocytosis”, by Wang X. et. al. 2020.
+“Disassembly asymmetry score classification” (DASC), is based on the new method developed in the article, [**DASC, a sensitive classifier for measuring discrete early stages in clathrin-mediated endocytosis**](https://doi.org/10.7554/eLife.53686), *eLife*, 2020, 9:e53686, written by Xinxin Wang, Zhiming Chen, Marcel Mettlen, Jungsik Noh, Sandra L Schmid, [Gaudenz Danuser](https://www.danuserlab-utsw.org/).

 DASC is built upon and embedded in cmeAnalysis.

   - [DOI link to DASC data set (208 GB)](https://doi.org/10.35092/yhjc.12198225)